LingyunXiong/LingyunXiong.github.io/club.markdown

 permalink: /DynamicsClub/
 ---

-Dynamics Club is a forum for junior scientists to discuss nonlinear dynamics in biology.
-You are cordially invited to join the discussion.
+Launched in Jan 2022, Dynamics Club is a forum for junior scientists to discuss nonlinear dynamics in biology.
 All are welcome!

 We're recruiting speakers throughout the year.
 To volunteer or refer, please contact the host [**Ivy Xiong**](https://lingyunxiong.github.io) (Email: [lingyunx@usc.edu](mailto:lingyunx@usc.edu)).